Year-End Tax Strategies for Small Businesses

 Under the Section 179 election, you can elect to immediately write off up to $25,000 of the cost of a new or used heavy SUV that’s: 1) placed in service by the end of your business tax year that begins in 2016, and 2) used over 50% for business during that year.

 If the vehicle is new, 50% first-year bonus depreciation allows you to write off half of the remaining business-use portion of the cost of a heavy SUV, pickup or van that’s: 1) placed in service in calendar year 2016, and 2) used over 50% for business during the year.

 After taking advantage of the preceding two breaks, you can follow the “regular” tax depreciation rules to write off whatever is left of the business portion of the heavy SUV’s, pickup’s or van’s cost over six years, starting with 2016.

 To cash in on this favorable tax treatment, you must buy a “heavy” vehicle, which means one with a manufacturer’s gross vehicle weight rating (GVWR) above 6,000 pounds.
-First-year depreciation deductions for lighter SUVs, light trucks, used freightliner trucks for sale, light vans and passenger cars are much skimpier.
+First-year depreciation deductions for lighter SUVs, light trucks, light vans and passenger cars are much skimpier.
 You can usually find a vehicle’s GVWR specification on a label on the inside edge of the driver’s side door where the hinges meet the frame.

 |Example 1: New Heavy Vehicle|